-Visit any website optimized by an unrestrained SEO jockey and your eyes will be assaulted by visual white noise.
+Visit any website optimized by an unrestrained SEO jockey and your eyes will get assaulted by visual white noise.
 There’s text everywhere.
 Some of it boldfaced.
 Some underlined.
 Some big.
 Some small.
 Some really tiny and filling up all the available margins.
 And thus, cornea gumbo is stewed.
 It’s a site that creates sore eyes and turns off your visitors.

 If visitors do try to read any text, they’ll find themselves lost in long chewy sentences so full of keywords and synonyms of keywords and derivatives of keywords that their eyes will gloss over and their brains will seize up.
-Thus, zombies are born and later go on to become Fox News reporters.
+Thus, zombies are born and later go on to become Fox News hosts.

 And you definitely don’t want that on your conscience.

-Blogging vs. Optimizing
+Blogging and Optimizing